tonioni/WinUAE/cputest/readme.txt

 - All tests that would halt or reset the CPU are skipped (RESET in supervisor mode, STOP parameter that would stop the CPU etc)
 - Single instruction test set will take long time to run on real 68000.
 Few minutes to much longer...
 - Undefined flags (for example DIV and CHK or 68000/010 bus address error) are also verified.
 It probably would be good idea to optionally filter them out.
-- FPU testing is not yet fully implemented.
 - TAS test will return wrong results if test RAM region is not fully TAS read-modify-write special memory access compatible.
 - if 24-bit address space and high ram is enabled, tester can generate word or long accesses that wrap around.
 (For example: move.l $fffffe,d0)